-89. (1) The Board may on recommendation of the Council make rules with regard to any matter that is required or permitted to be prescribed in terms of this Act and any other incidental or administrative matter necessary for the proper administration and implementation of this Act, including but not limited to-
+87. (1) The Board may, on recommendation of the Council, make rules with regard to any matter that is required or permitted to be prescribed in terms of this Act and any other incidental or administrative matter necessary for the proper administration and implementation of this Act, including but not limited to-

-- (a) regulating the conduct of registered homebuilders; - (b) prescribing procedures for the registration of homebuilders and developers and the expiration of that registration; - (c) prescribing procedures for enrolment;

-- (d) regulating the application of Technical Requirements to homes financed by a state housing subsidy; - (e) prescribing procedures for the consideration of applications for assistance by housing consumers from its funds or a fund; - (f) prescribing a code of conduct; - (g) prescribing the conditions on which a homebuilder whose registration was cancelled in terms of this Act may re-register in terms of Chapter III; and - (h) prescribing any matter which is necessary or desirable to be prescribed by theCouncil in order to achieve the objectives of this Act.
+- (a) regulating the conduct of registered homebuilders and developers; 20 (b) prescribing procedures for the registration of homebuilders and developers and the expiry of that registration; - (c) prescribing procedures for enrolment of homes; - (d) regulating the application of Technical Requirements to homes financed by a State housing subsidy; 25 - (e) prescribing procedures for the consideration of applications for assistance by housing consumers from a fund or funds of the Council; - (f) prescribing a code of conduct; - (g) prescribing the conditions on which a homebuilder whose registration was cancelled in terms of this Act, may re-register in terms of Chapter III; - (h) prescribing grading categories and criteria in respect of homebuilders with a view to encourage good building practice and discourage bad building practice; - (i) prescribing the manner of service of notices or any documents required to be served in terms of this Act; and - (j) prescribing any matter which is necessary or desirable to be prescribed by the Board, in order to achieve the objectives of this Act.

-(2) Before the Council makes any rules under this section, it must publish a draft of the proposed rules in the Gazette together with a notice inviting interested persons to comment, in writing, within a period stated in the notice, which period may not be less than 30 days from the date of publication of the notice.
+(2) Before the Board makes any rules under this section, it must publish a draft of the proposed rules in the Gazette together with a notice inviting interested persons to comment, in writing, within a period stated in the notice, which period may not be less 40 than 30 days from the date of publication of the notice.

-(3) If the Council amends the draft rules because of any comment, it need not publish those amendments before making the rules.
+(3) If the Board amends the draft rules because of any comment, it need not publish those amendments before making the rules.

-(4) The Council may, if circumstances necessitate the immediatepublication of a rule, publish that rule without consultation as contemplated in subsection (2).
+(4) The Board may, if circumstances necessitate the immediate publication of a rule, publish that rule without consultation as contemplated in subsection (2).